mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

 Both tables and crosstabs can include hyperlinks to other dashboards, or to web pages.

-both allow highlighting with data driven formatting on a detail table you have the option to highlight across the entire row, in a crosstab individual cells are highlighted since they are distince aggregates on a crosstab you cannot utilize a hidden column to calculate highlights, as you can on a detail table fundamentally its grouping and sum vs detail
+Both allow highlighting with data driven formatting.

+on a detail table you have the option to highlight across the entire row, in a crosstab individual cells are highlighted since they are distince aggregates on a crosstab you cannot utilize a hidden column to calculate highlights, as you can on a detail table fundamentally its grouping and sum vs detail